-Queensland was the first Australian state to sign a Memorandum of Understanding (MOU) with the Chinese Ministry of Science and Technology (MOST)—China’s government agency for science and technology development.
+Queensland was the first Australian state to sign a Memorandum of Understanding (MOU) with the Chinese Ministry of Science and Technology (MOST)—China’s central government agency for science and technology development.

 Signed initially in 2008 and renewed in 2014, the agreement covers six priority areas of cooperation:

 - environment (including marine and terrestrial)